-A few days ago I had a text message exchange with a chef friend of mine about our Mount Rushmores of condiments and sauces.
+A few days ago, I had a text message exchange with a chef friend of mine about our Mount Rushmores of condiments and sauces.
 Condiments are something that we care deeply about.
 They are ready-to-use flavor-boosters, as vital to restaurant kitchens as they are to home cooks.
-In fact, if you were to open a restaurant cook's home fridge, odds are you're going to find a wide array of jarred condiments, deli containers of pickles, and pretty much nothing else.
+In fact, if you were to open a restaurant cook's home fridge, odds are you'd find a wide array of jarred condiments, deli containers of pickles, and pretty much nothing else.

 What's in a Name?
 What's in a Sauce?

-As with chili crisp, you can buy jarred XO sauce in Chinese food markets or online, but a small 8-ounce jar can easily run you $30 or more.
+As with chili crisp, you can buy jarred XO sauce in Chinese food markets or online, but a small, eight-ounce jar can easily run you $30 or more.
 Along with being very expensive, store-bought XO can be overly sweet, and can vary wildly in quality.
 Making it yourself is much more economical, and satisfying.
 Here's how to do it.

 How to Make XO Sauce

-As I mentioned earlier, dried scallops can cost over a hundred bucks a pound, but there are ones that cost a whole lot less.
+As I mentioned earlier, dried scallops can cost over a hundred bucks a pound, but there are some that cost a whole lot less.
 Pricing varies based on the quality and size of the scallops.
-While I was working on this recipe, I made a number of shopping trips to Manhattan's Chinatown, where shops keep large glass jars of dried seafood on display, which you can purchase by weight—the whole setup is kind of like old-time candy shops.
-I found fingernail-sized scallops that cost $20 per pound (which is around the same price as fresh scallops in New York City), and large ones that cost much, much more.
+While I was working on this recipe, I made a number of shopping trips to Manhattan's Chinatown, where shops display large glass jars of dried seafood, which you can purchase by weight—the whole setup is kind of like that of old-time candy shops.
+I found fingernail-sized scallops that cost $20 per pound (which is around the same price as what fresh scallops cost in New York City), and large ones that cost much, much more.

-I tested with three different types of scallops, and found that while the cheapest and smallest scallops don't make the best XO, they still make for a pretty tasty sauce.
-For my top choice I settled on nickel-sized scallops that were just a little more expensive than the smallest ones.
+I tested this with three different types of scallops and found that, while the cheapest and smallest scallops don't make the best XO, they still make for a pretty tasty sauce.
+For my top choice, I settled on nickel-sized scallops that were just a little more expensive than the smallest ones.

 The rest of the ingredients can easily be found in a well-stocked supermarket.
 Soy sauce and oyster sauce provide more backbone to the umami notes in the pork and seafood, while vegetable aromatics and chilies bring freshness and heat to the sauce.
-Brown sugar, star anise, and Chinese rice wine lend warmth and sweetness, and chicken stock gives the XO some extra meatiness.
+Brown sugar, star anise, and Chinese rice wine (also called Shaoxing wine) lend warmth and sweetness, and chicken stock gives the XO some extra meatiness.